Why is it important

 Strategy

-Supervision of Operators and Workplace Environment Control
+Worker Supervision and Work Environment Control

 Incident Reporting and Investigation

-We have established a systematic reporting procedure for accidents or incidents that occur on company premises.
-Individuals involved in or witnessing such incidents are obliged to follow the emergency plan and inform their supervisors immediately.
-The Occupational Health, Safety and Environment (OHSE) team will then conduct an investigation in collaboration with the relevant stakeholders to analyse the root causes and take corrective action.
-Preventive measures will be defined to avoid a recurrence of the incident and a detailed accident report will be submitted to the relevant government authorities.
-In addition, the OHSE team tracks the progress of corrective actions and improvements, documenting them in B. Grimm Power's centralised knowledge sharing database.
-This database is accessible to all employees and enables them to learn from incidents and share experiences.
+Establish a systematic process for reporting accidents or incidents occurring within company premises.
+Individuals involved in or witnessing such events must follow the emergency response plan and report the incidents to their supervisors as soon as possible.
+The OHS&E Working Team, in collaboration with relevant parties, will investigate the incident to identify root causes, implement corrective actions and establish preventive measures to avoid recurrence.
+A designated accident report format is submitted to the relevant government authorities.
+Additionally, the OHS&E Working Team periodically tracks the progress of corrective actions and improvements, documenting them in B.Grimm Power's centralised Knowledge Sharing Database.
+This database is accessible to all employees, allowing them to learn from past incidents and share their experiences.
 Lessons learned from accidents or incidents are shared with employees and contractors through various company communication channels.

 Emergency Response